monktastic/blog/pages/keeping-things-straight.md

 RAR<sup>-1</sup>w = (R(A(R<sup>-1</sup>w))).
 This has the effect of
 first "unrotating" w, then applying A, and then rotating it back.

-For example, if w = Rx then this unrotates it so that w = x, then applies the projector A (which is a no-op), and then rotates it back to Rx, thus giving us the no-op we wanted in the new basis.
+Let's use the example where A projects onto the x direction.
+Then the operator we want should project onto Rx.
+Thus, if applied to Rx itself, it should be a no-op.

+Let's see what RAR<sup>-1</sup> does to
+Rx.
+It first unrotates it, to get x.
+Then it applies A, which is a no-op.
+Then it rotates it back to Rx.
+Thus, the whole thing is a no-op, as expected.

 **A4.**
 R<sup>-1</sup>AR.

-It is slightly harder to give an intuitive answer for this one, but it is a good exercise to work the math out for yourself.
+Rotating the axes or 'unrotating' the operator will result in the same relationship between the two.
+Since RAR<sup>-1</sup> rotates the operator, R<sup>-1</sup>AR unrotates it (rotates it by R<sup>-1</sup>).

+Nonetheless, maybe you'd like some equations.
-In the following explanation, you must switch from thinking of the w, A, and R as vectors and operators, to thinking of them as sequences or matrices of numbers (namely, their representations in the original basis.
-Yes, this is a *terrible* idea; don't try this at home).
+In the following terrible explanation, you must switch from thinking of the w, A, and R as vectors and operators, to thinking of them as sequences or matrices of numbers (namely, their representations in the original basis.
+This is a *terrible* idea; don't try this at home).
 Let B be the matrix we are trying to find.
+Note that:

   * R<sup>-1</sup>Aw can be thought of as either (R<sup>-1</sup>A) applied to w in the original basis, or as Aw written in the new basis (per **A2**).